 However, most individuals within certain cat breeds have qualities that make them more allergen-friendly.
 If you are allergic to cats but are still interested in having one as a pet, consider adopting one of the following hypoallergenic cat breeds.

 1. Oriental Shorthair

 These cats are not technically hypoallergenic, but they produce less hair and dander than the typical cat breed does.
-This cat’s fine, short hair sheds only lightly, and they do not produce much dander to worry about.
+This cat’s fine, short hair sheds only lightly, and they do not produce much dander.
 Daily combing and an occasional bath may keep this cat hair-free enough for allergic humans to spend time with them.

 These cats rarely shed and leave hair behind, which makes them a great pet option for those who suffer from allergies.
 They are also considered to produce low amounts of dander, which is a big factor when it comes to cats triggering allergic reactions in humans.
 They also tend to produce less of the feline d1 protein that is known to cause allergies.